Go back

 Luggage and extra storage:

 We cover the cost of porters for your luggage, but the maximum weight limit is 12 kg per person.
-Each porter carries luggage for two trekkers; please share a duffle bag with another.
+Each porter carries the luggage of two trekkers; please share a duffle bag with another.
 Our porters will carry only up to 25 kg each.
 If you need a porter for yourself, we can arrange that.
 We also recommend carrying a small backpack for your valuables and important documents.
 You can leave extra luggage at our office for free and at a hotel in Pokhara, Namche, etc.

 Each season offers unique experiences during the ABC Trek.
 Spring brings mild weather and blooming rhododendrons, while summer provides lush vegetation despite the monsoon.
 Autumn features clear skies and vibrant festivals, and winter offers snowy peaks with fewer crowds.